NumEconCopenhagen/projects-2023-agnete_louise_mathilde/README.md

 - Louise

 This repository contains
 1. **Inaugural project**.
 Here we investigate how the elasticity of substitution and the relative efficiency of home production affect the ratio "Men work at home" / "Women work at home".
-The code is run by pressing "run all" and wait for approx. 20 minutes.

 2. **Data project**.
 Here we investigate the development in the fraction/number of children in private daycare across municipalities from 2010 to 2021.